 Welcome

-At Wild Earth Crafts, we affirm the inherent value and worth of all humans, animals, plants, and elements regardless of nationality, race, religion, political affiliation, gender, age, physical or cognitive abilities, or any other perceived differences.
-We acknowledge that we are upon stolen ᏣᎳᎫᏪᏘᏱ Tsalaguwetiyi (Cherokee, East), S’atsoyaha (Yuchi), and Miccosukee land and this compels us to learn more about, uplift, and financially support indigenous organizations and communities as well as continue to seek ways to repair the harms that have been done and continue to this day.
-We acknowledge that the wealth and power of the U.S.A. were built upon the genocide of native peoples and the kidnapping, exploitation, and enslavement of people of African descent.
-We acknowledge the existence and continued violence of white supremacy within our culture and we strive to counteract and dismantle these harms by learning from, uplifting, and prioritizing voices from people of the global majority (PGM).
+At Wild Earth Crafts, we affirm the inherent value and worth of all humans, animals, plants, and earth elements regardless of nationality, race, religion, political affiliation, gender, age, physical abilities, cognitive abilities, or any other perceived differences.
+We acknowledge that we are upon stolen ᏣᎳᎫᏪᏘᏱ Tsalaguwetiyi (Cherokee, East), S’atsoyaha (Yuchi), and Miccosukee land and this compels us to learn more about, uplift, and financially support indigenous organizations and communities as well as continue to seek ways to repair the harms that have been done to these communities, many of which continue to this day, some of which we contribute to.
+We acknowledge that the wealth and power of the organized governmental structures we live under and benefit from were built upon the genocide of native peoples and the kidnapping, exploitation, and enslavement of people of African descent.
+We acknowledge the existence and continued violence of white supremacy within our colonial country's laws, culture, and ways of being and we strive to counteract and dismantle these harms by learning from, uplifting, and prioritizing voices from people of the global majority (PGM).
 We believe in the power of actions over words so we:

 --> Offer discounted or gratis materials fees for all PGM in all of our classes.